flyfisherbrett/net_prophet/README.md

 You have several options for working with TypeScript.
 Most common editors will allow you to install a TypeScript extension.
 This is important as you want to take advantage of the compile-time advantages you get with a typed language.

-I really enjoy using [Microsoft Visual Studio Code](https://code.visualstudio.com/) because of it's tight Typescript integration (it was actually built with TypeScript), but again, your favorite editor probably has an extension to take advantage of what TypeSCript provides.
+I really enjoy using [Microsoft Visual Studio Code](https://code.visualstudio.com/) because of it's tight Typescript integration (it was actually built with TypeScript), but again, your favorite editor probably has an extension to take advantage of what TypeScript provides.

 ## Angular CLI